Las Fallas is a festivity that can't be missed and if you have kids, do like the Valencianos do, take them along for the fiesta.

 As their construction takes time you will see that they start building them fairly early, but the official reveiling takes place on the morning of the 15th of March when the the children's Fallas are installed.
 These are the small monuments that children usually love because of their size.

 The official installation of the big Fallas monuments takes place on the monring of the 16th of March.
-The most important Fallas are the ones that are part of the "sección especial".
+In Valencia city, the most important Fallas are the ones that are part of the "sección especial".
 Make sure you visit a few of these impressive Fallas like Na Jornada, el Pilar, Convento Jerusalén or Nou Campanar.

-If you are visiting with kids we recommend an early mroning stroll on the 15th or 16th of March in order to stay ahead of the crowds.
+If you are visiting with kids we recommend an early morning stroll on the 15th or 16th of March in order to stay ahead of the crowds.
+Don't forget to wear your face-mask!

 The Mascletà and the fireworks